Skip to content

 Strong Balance

-A state of structural stability that can resist external force with minimal muscular effort.
+Structural stability that resists force with minimal muscular effort.

 (Definition Only)